ePages-de/epages-devportal/_posts/2016/2016-04-25-epages-hackathon-2016.md

 Prior to the event itself, some developers met in bars or clubs in Hamburg to outline their ideas, or prepare their GitHub repositories.

-{% image blog/blog-hack16-agenda.jpg 40% right %}
+{% image_custom image="assets/img/pages/blog/images/blog-hack16-agenda.jpg" width="40%" align="right" %}

 ## ...go!